mykaarma/daksha/README.md

  - If `CRON_STATE` is `enabled` then user has to provide additional environment variables `CRON_FILE_SOURCE` and `CRON_FILE_PATH`.
  - The user has to provide the description of Cron Jobs he/she wants to regulate in a YAML file.
 This yaml file can be loaded locally or from github.
 In both cases the necessary environment variables have to be set up accordingly.
+ - The format of the yaml file containing the cron jobs description is provided in [CronJob Description](daksha_know-how/CronJobsDescription.md)

+ - If the user is deploying the application locally, the CronJob functionality is only supported in Unix-like operating systems like Linux and macOS.
+ - Windows users need to deploy the application using Docker to avail the CronJob functionality.

 ## #Environment Variables
 You can configure the application in a lot of ways by setting the following environment variables: